Five Best Oils and Fats for Cooking

 Fat brings flavor and it also delivers nutrients.
 The essential vitamins A, D, E, and K are carried in fat, along with heart-healthy Omega-3s, and other essential fatty acids.
-Another benefit is that fats are slow to digest, which means they keep us feeling satiated longer.
+Not only that, but the presence of fat can aid the absorption of other nutrients.
+Another benefit is that fats are slow to digest, which means they can keep us feeling satiated longer.
 This is a good thing since fats also come at a price.
-Some fats are heartbreakers, literally, since they are high in cholesterol-raising saturated fat.
+Some are heartbreakers, literally, since they are high in cholesterol-raising saturated fat.
 And all fats are calorically dense; a mere tablespoon packs roughly 100 to 120 calories.
 A recipe calling for a half cup of olive oil, for example, adds a staggering 900 calories to the equation.

 The positive news is, fats are so mega flavorful, a little goes go along way.
 I routinely cut the amount in recipes with terrific results.
 Baking is a little trickier since chemistry is involved, and simply eliminating fat without making other adjustments often goes bust.

-And so I thought I’d share a bit about fat today, specifically, five of my favorites, their highpoints and uses.
+And so I thought I’d share a bit about fat today, specifically, the five best fats for cooking, their high points and uses.
 As an aside, be sure to store oils in a cool, dark place, and avoid buying them in large quantities since they do go rancid over time.
 Butter, of course, belongs in the fridge, though I always have a pound in the freezer for chocolate chip cookie emergencies.

-2. Canola Oil – This neutral tasting, pale-colored oil is the standard in much of my baking.
+This neutral tasting, pale-colored oil is the standard in much of my baking.
 Like olive oil, it’s high in monounsaturated fat.
-Consider opting for “organic, expeller-pressed” canola oil since conventional undoubtedly comes from a GMO crop and is often processed using chemical solvents.
+Consider opting for “organic, expeller-pressed” canola oil, since conventional undoubtedly comes from a GMO crop and can be processed using chemical solvents.

-3. Good Old-Fashioned Butter – As someone who begged my parents to buy tubbed margarine as a kid (to no avail) I now appreciate the beauty of butter.
+As someone who begged my parents to buy tubbed margarine as a kid (to no avail) I now appreciate the beauty of butter.
 The downside?
 It’s high in saturated fat.
 The key is to use it caringly and sparingly.
 Just a tablespoon over a big plate of vegetables or in a pot of pureed soup is often all that’s needed.
 For baking, I sometimes scale back the butter and up the amount of oil or another liquid, say yogurt or orange juice.
-My fridge is always stocked with a container of whipped butter, which is easy for the kids to spread and has about half the calories per tablespoon of regular butter (thanks to all the air whipped in there).
-When I really want a treat, I’ll indulge in good-quality, salty Irish butter and love every smear.
+My fridge is often stocked with a container of whipped butter, which is easy for the kids to spread and has about half the calories per tablespoon of regular butter (thanks to all the air whipped in there).
+When I really want a treat, I’ll indulge in good-quality, salty Irish or cultured butter and love every smear.

-5. Grapeseed Oil – Technically a fruit oil, this mild tasting option is pressed from grape seeds, often ones that are the bi-product of wine making.
+Technically a fruit oil, this mild tasting option is pressed from grape seeds, often ones that are the bi-product of wine making.
 It’s the newest addition to my repertoire, one I learned from my brother, the chef.
-Its best feature is a high smoke point, which means you can bring the temperature up without setting off the smoke alarm, perfect for pan-searing a pork chop or frying a breaded cutlet of fish.
+Its best feature is a high smoke point, which means you can bring the temperature up without setting off the smoke alarm, perfect for pan-searing a pork chop or browning a breaded cutlet of fish.